Compliance Testing and Protocol Approval of Settlement Meters and Outstations

 Notification of Approvals to Industry

-Once a Meter/Outstation has passed compliance testing and at least one HHDC or the CDCA has successfully passed protocol approval, Elexon will issue the certificates to the applicant(s).
+Once a Meter/Outstation/Asset Meter has passed compliance testing and at least one HHDC, or at least one AMHHDC, or the CDCA has successfully passed protocol approval, Elexon will issue the certificates to the applicant(s).
 Elexon will then:

 All costs associated with compliance testing and protocol approvals are the responsibility of those seeking compliance and/or approval.
 Elexon will not normally charge for its services but retains the right to recover any reasonable costs in so doing.